 Mums should be pruned, especially when blooms start to fade away.
 This will help the plant to bloom for longer periods.

-However, mums should not be pruned during fall, as the existing branches will help the plant to survive winter.
+However, mums should not be pruned during early fall, as the existing branches will help mums survive the winter.

 Pests and Diseases